 If you got to the end of this post, congratulations!
 I want to give you an extra tip:

 Did you know?
 In Germany the pig, Schwein, is considered lucky!
-Germans even have a saying: Schwein gehabt! (got pig!) which means ‘That was lucky!’
+Germans even have a saying: Schwein gehabt! (had a pig!) which means ‘That was lucky!’
 So now the picture at the top of this post makes sense!